 - tell the new supplier you want to switch and they’ll organise the change for you.

 It’s a fairly simple process but it can seem daunting and you need to make sure you have the right information before you begin.

 Understanding your bill

 Before you start, you should check how much energy you use.
 Your energy supplier must give you personalised information on your bill which explains what tariff you‘re on, your energy use and details of any exit fees.
-Citizens Advice has a useful tool to help you understand your energy bill.

 Choosing the right tariff

 The different energy deals are known as tariffs and there are many types.
 The most common are: